Netflix/vmaf/README.md

 If you see warning messages, some tests have been skipped due to missing packages.
 You can resolve the warning messages by following the Optional Installation instructions below.

-##Optional Installation

-To perform VMAF computation in parallel on multiple reference/distorted video pairs, you will need a Python package named [pathos](https://pypi.python.org/pypi/pathos) (>= 0.1a1).
-For example, run_vmaf_in_batch will execute VMAF in parallel if it detects that pathos is installed; otherwise, it will fall back to sequential execution.
-To install pathos, on Ubuntu, run (assuming pip pre-installed):

-`pip install pathos`

-The VMAF training/testing framework requires a Python data processing package named [pandas](http://pandas.pydata.org/) (>= 0.13.1).
-To install pandas, on Ubuntu, run:

-`pip install pandas`

 ##Execution

 There are two execution modes to run VMAF -- single mode and batch mode.